MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-platform.md

 ### Process when the carbon intensity is low

-Some regions on the planet are more carbon intense than others, therefore it's important to consider where we deploy our workloads and combine this with other business requirements.
+Some regions on the planet are more carbon intense than others.
+Therefore it's essential to consider where we deploy our workloads and combine this with other business requirements.

 **Recommendation:**

-- Where you have the data available, consider optimizing workloads to run when knowing that the energy mix comes mostly from renewable energy sources.
+- Where you have the data available, consider optimizing workloads when knowing that the energy mix comes mostly from renewable energy sources.
-- For example, running specific workloads at night may be more beneficial in some regions.
+- If your application(s) allow it, consider moving workloads dynamically when the energy conditions change.
-- If your application(s) allow it, consider moving workloads dynamically when the energy conditions change (for example, at night on when renewable sources are at peak).
+  - For example, running specific workloads at night may be more beneficial when renewable sources are at their peak.

 ### Choose data centers close to the customer